greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/config_params/guc-list.html.md

 ## <a id="optimizer_force_multistage_agg"></a>optimizer\_force\_multistage\_agg

-For the default settings, GPORCA is enabled and this parameter is `false`, GPORCA makes a cost-based choice between a one- or two-stage aggregate plan for a scalar distinct qualified aggregate.
-When `true`, GPORCA chooses a multi-stage aggregate plan when such a plan alternative is generated.
+For the default settings, GPORCA is enabled and this parameter is `false`, GPORCA makes a cost based choice rather than a heuristic choice.
+When the value is `true`, GPORCA chooses a plan with multistage aggregates when such a plan alternative is generated.

 The parameter can be set for a database system, an individual database, or a session or query.